hszewczyk/AI-Enchanced-Study-Plan-Generator/README.md

 3. The Flask backend parses this plan, displays it neatly in the browser, and allows the user to download an `.ics` calendar file.

-4. The file can then be **imported directly into Google Calendar**, maintaining all event titles, durations, and descriptions.
+4. The file can then be **imported directly into any Calendar App (Google Calendar etc.)**, maintaining all event titles, durations, and descriptions.

 ## Tech Stack